h2non/pook/README.rst

 -  Can be used as decorator and/or via context managers.
 -  Real networking mode with optional custom traffic filtering.
 -  Map/filter mocks easily for generic or custom mock expectations.
--  First-class JSON/XML body matching support and response expectations.
+-  First-class JSON & XML support.
--  Simulated error exceptions.
+-  Simulated raised error exceptions.
 -  Network delay simulation (only available in ``aiohttp``).
 -  Pluggable and hackable API.
 -  Does not support WebSocket.